justinmayer/django-hype/README.md

 Upon creating a ConfirmedReferral you may also want to do something else, such as crediting a user some points.
 The atomicity and idempotency of such events is left as an exercise for the reader.

+## License

+This project is licensed under the MIT license.
+The full license text is available in the LICENSE file.